 Programming – Heather Rist (Chair), Samantha Clifford, Laura Levandowski, Melissa Griffin, Sneha Vissa- Upcoming Career in STEM Event on Jan 29th 5:30-7:00 In Gardner Auditorium at FCB.
 CEAIS has agreed to pay for food

-Discussion of partnerships coming up with events: Women’s History Month will feature partnerships for with different entities across NAU.
+Discussion of partnerships coming up with events: Women’s History Month will feature partnerships with different entities across NAU.

 Voting on funding is recorded later in the minutes